waikato-datamining/image-dataset-converter/plugins/from-blue-channel-is.md

                         Path to the text file(s) listing the text PNG to use;
                         Supported placeholders: {HOME}, {CWD}, {TMP} (default:
                         None)
-  --image_path_rel PATH
+  --resume_from RESUME_FROM
+                        Glob expression matching the file to resume from, e.g., '*/012345.png' (default: None) --image_path_rel PATH
                         The relative path from the annotations to the images directory (default: None)